no-ru-kk/each-talk/README.md

 ### Association

+- has_many :rooms
 - has_many :room_users
-- has_many :rooms, through: room_users
+- has_many :trooms, through: troom_users
 - has_many :messages
 - has_one  :card, dependent: :destroy
 - has_many :room_orders